Roles and responsibilities:

 The questions below give more information about the offer from St Elizabeth's C Primary School and how we can support you child.

 Please come and talk to us.
 Your first port of call is your child’s class teacher.
 If you still have concerns you could also talk to Mrs Heath who is the SENCo, or our head teacher Mrs Clemens.
 You could pop in after school or call the school office on 01773 822278 to make an appointment.
 We want to continue with our reputation of building positive relationships with parents, please come and talk to us and we can all discuss the next steps to take.

 All class teachers plan, deliver and review the work of all children in their class, including the work of those children with special educational needs or disabilities.
 The class teacher uses a provision map to set out any support given in the class.
 This may include work in groups sometimes within the classroom, sometimes with a TA in a smaller room.
-Some children will be given an IEP this is an Individual Education Plan that will have specific targets for them to achieve within a specified amount of time, it will include the methods of support we will use in school, this will be shared with you and your child.
+Some children will be given an APDR - Assess, Plan, Do, Review - also known as a Graduated Response.
+This document will have specific targets for them to achieve within a specified amount of time, it will include the methods of support we will use in school, this will be developed with you and your child.
 Some children will be referred to outside agencies for further support, such as Speech and Language Therapists, Autism Outreach, the Educational Psychologist etc. These outside agencies offer advice for support in school and at home.
 If it is felt that a child would benefit from being referred to an outside agency you will be consulted and the reasons and process discussed with you.

 Your child’s needs will be talked through with you by the class teacher, this can be done in a number of ways, at parents’ consultation evenings, a quick chat after school, an appointment or even in a phone call.
 At these meetings the class teacher could be joined by the SENCo, Mrs Heath or our Head Teacher , Mrs Clemens.